efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 4        arizona-cardinals    2018           0.712755               0.672730
 ```

 I graphed box and whisker plots of the salary cap hit data alongside the gini coefficient data.
-Note the gini coefficient graph x-axis has a range of (0.4, 0.8).
-The gini coefficients do not vary as much as they appear in the graph.
+Note the gini coefficient graph x-axis has a range of (0.4, 0.8) - the gini coefficients do not vary as much as they appear in the graph.

 ![Box_Whisker_and_Gini_Coef](images/Box_Whisker_and_Gini_Coef_6teams.png)